The Lambda Calculus

 Any one of these three conversions can go terribly wrong if you don’t do them right.
 If you naively make changes, the new expression will have a completely different meaning than the original.
 And that’s bad.
 Examples:

 In the first two cases, the variable $y$ got captured.
 It became bound when it should have been free.
-In the third case, we lost the binding of $x$, it was bound and became free.
+In the third case, $x$ escaped.
+It was bound and became free.
 Wait.
 Bound?
 Free?

 Understanding Bound and Free Variables